chace-carey/GroCalc/USERSTORIES.md

 - A person is able to add a friend and both users are able to see eachother on their devices
 - A person is able to add items being split between the now added friend
 - A person is able to see the list created by a friend

+## User Story #9
+As a user I want to be able to delete items from my list and have each of the item's purchasing roommate's cost be dropped in order to fix mistakes typed in.

+## Acceptence Criteria
+- A person is able to remove an item from the list
+- A person is able to see an updated list view
+- A person is able to see an updated total cost for the roommates associated with the item